-In Normal mode, the temperature prewarning (OTW) bit is set (bit OD8 of the FAULTR register) when the observed temperature of the GND pin is higher than T{OTWAR} (pin #14, see Figure 3).
+In Normal mode, the temperature prewarning (OTW) bit is set (FAULTR register) when the observed temperature of the GND pin is higher than T{OTWAR} (pin #14, see Figure 3).
 The feature is useful when the temperature of the direct surroundings of the device must be monitored.
+However, the channel isn't switched off.
 To be able to reset the OTW-bit, the FAULTR register must be read after the moment that temperature T $^{\circ}$ C < T{OTWAR} .